techworkersco/techworkersco.github.io/.github/ISSUE_TEMPLATE/new_issue_notes.md

 ---
 name: Newsletter issue notes
-about: Notes to collect for the current newsletter issue
+about: Notes to collect for the next issue of the newsletter
 title: "[N] Issue #N - Month DD, 2020"
 labels: current issue, full issue notes
 assignees: ''